gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 ## A note about Polygons orientation
 ESRI Shapefile specifications establish clockwise direction for Polygons external rings and counterclockwise direction for internal ones.
 Simple Features and GeoJSON, on the other hand, dictate the opposite.
 There is a lot of confusion about this subject and the expression *right-hand rule* is used for both scenarios.
-To make things even more confusing, many Simple Features implementations will not reject Polygons not complying to the specification, nor should proper GeoJSON parsers (see the note in [section 3.1.6](https://tools.ietf.org/html/rfc7946#section-3.1.6)).
+It is worth noting that many Simple Features implementations (such as PostGIS) will not reject Polygons not complying to the specification, nor should proper GeoJSON parsers (see the note in [section 3.1.6](https://tools.ietf.org/html/rfc7946#section-3.1.6)).

 This library gives the greatest flexibility to the programmer through the `Shapefile::OPTION_INVERT_POLYGONS_ORIENTATION` option.
-By default it is set to `true`, meaning it assumes external rings are clockwise in Shapefiles and it will convert them in counterclockwise when **reading** them; likewise when **writing** a Shapefile it will assume provided input Polygons have counterclockwise external rings and it will invert them before **writing** them into the Shapefile, complying to ESRI specifications.
+By default it is set to `true`, meaning it assumes external rings are clockwise in Shapefiles so it will convert them in counterclockwise when **reading** them; likewise when **writing** a Shapefile it will assume provided input Polygons have counterclockwise external rings and it will invert them before **writing** them into the Shapefile, complying to ESRI specifications.

 ## Geometry input/output formats
-Starting from v3 of this library, geometries are represented by specific classes that extend a [Geometry](#class-shapefilegeometrygeometry) abstract base class.
+Starting from v3 of this library, geometries are represented by specific [classes](#namespaces-and-classes) that extend a [Geometry](#class-shapefilegeometrygeometry) abstract base class.
 When reading from Shapefiles, multi `MULTI*`, 3dz `* Z`, 3dm `* M` and  4d `* ZM` geometries are recognized as such, unless some specific options like `Shapefile::OPTION_SUPPRESS_Z` and `Shapefile::OPTION_SUPPRESS_M` are being used.
 ESRI Shapefile specifications allow a special *"no data"* value for *M coordinates*, which is represented by *Boolean* `false` value in this library.

-The structure of [getArray](#geometrygetarray), [getWKT](#geometrygetwkt) and [getGeoJSON](#geometrygetgeojson) methods is given below.
+The structure of [getArray](#geometrygetarray), [getWKT](#geometrygetwkt) and [getGeoJSON](#geometrygetgeojson) methods output is given below.

 ### Point geometries